kalebheitzman/moodle-filter_autotranslate/README.md

 - **Global Reuse**: Identical text shares the same `hash`, enabling reuse but risking confusion if meanings differ by context.
 - **Contextual Permissions**: Teachers can edit translations within their courses.
 - **Risk of Disruption**: Tagging alters content; improper plugin management (e.g., uninstall without cleanup) can break display.
 Back up your database and test changes.
-- **Upgrade Note**: The `instanceid` field was removed in a recent update to support a context-agnostic design, improving flexibility.
-Run the upgrade script to apply this change.

 ### Summary